dreamportdev/Osdev-Notes/Nasm.md

 ## Data structures

-As you can imagine assembly doesn't have intrinsic concept of data structures, but luckily we have the support of the preprocessor where that help us in declaring structures as set of macros.
+As you can imagine assembly doesn't have intrinsic concept of data structures, but luckily we have the support of the preprocessor where that let us declare struct like blocks.

-This guide will just introduce quickly how to define a basic struct using the preprocessor, but for more info and use cases is better to check the netwide assembler official documentation (section 5.9)
+This guide will just introduce quickly how to define a basic struct,for more information and use cases is better to check the netwide assembler official documentation (see the useful links section)

 Let's for example assume we have the following C struct: